 Do I Have a Low Milk Supply?

-The best thing to do is to breastfeed your baby whenever he/she demands it; this way, your body will make sure that you produce enough milk; the more you breastfeed, the more milk your body will make.
+The best thing to do is to breastfeed your baby whenever they demand it; this way, your body will ensure that you produce enough milk; the more you breastfeed, the more milk your body will make.

 A baby growth spurt also never really lasts longer than a few days.
-If the breastfeeding problems continue longer than a week, you should speak to a lactation consultant in connection with increasing your milk supply.
-Increasing milk supply.
+If the breastfeeding problems continue longer than a week, you should speak to a lactation consultant to increase your milk supply.

-If your baby is still producing enough wet and dirty diapers, then it is usually a sign of a growth spurt and not low milk supply.
+If your baby is still producing enough wet and dirty diapers, it is usually a sign of a growth spurt and not a low milk supply.

 The Developmental Four-Month Fussy Period

-Usually, around the fourth month, your baby will become more aware of his/her surroundings.
-By four months your baby will have the capability to tune into things happening around them, but will struggle to do this while nursing sufficiently.
-Older babies may actually stop nursing every time they hear or see something.
+Usually, your baby will become more aware of their surroundings around the fourth month.
+By four months, your baby will be able to tune into things happening around them but struggle to do this while nursing sufficiently.
+Older babies may stop nursing every time they hear or see something.
 You might notice an increase in night feedings when things are less exciting.
 This stage does not last too long, fortunately.